-The big ride is less than a week away, and the weather report is looking favorable.
-We may see some showers, but they should be light and spotty, if at all.
+The big ride is coming up on Saturday, and the weather report is looking favorable, though we may see thunderstorms in the afternoon.
 We suggest bringing along one or two changes of kit, as this can make a huge difference in comfort and attitude in the second half of the ride.
 Dry socks can feel like a gift from the gods.